 Answer:

-On 14 April 2010, the Commission adopted a report on the application and effectiveness of Article 2 of Directive 2003/35/EC.
-The report takes into account information gained by Member States and the Commission.
-The report concluded that ‘Article 2 of the Directive has had the effect of firmly establishing the right of the public to participate in the decision-making process on plans and programmes uniformly in the legislation of Member States.’
+The 2010 Report on the application of Article 2 of the Public Participation Directive takes into account information gained by Member States and the Commission.
+It concluded that "Article 2 of the Directive has had the effect of firmly establishing the right of the public to participate in the decision-making process on plans and programmes uniformly in the legislation of Member States."

-On 14 September 2009, the Commission adopted a report on the application and effectiveness of the Directive on Strategic Environmental Assessment (Directive 2001/42/EC).
-See: http://ec.europa.eu/environment/eia/sea-support.htm.
+Furthermore, the Commission prepares the second report on the application and effectiveness of the SEA Directive which is expected to be adopted in 2017 (to recall, this report covers developments until end 2016).

 XXIII.
 Website addresses relevant to the implementation of

 Article 7